deanilvincent/check-password-strength/README.md

   - minDiversity: between 0 and 4, correspond to the minimum of different criterias ('lowercase', 'uppercase', 'symbol', 'number') that should be met to pass the password strength
   - minLength: minimum length of the password that should be met to pass the password strength

-The `minDiversity` and `minLength` parameters of the first element cannot be overriden (set to 0 at the beginning of the method).
-Therefore, the first element should always correspond to a "too weak" option.
+**You can use an array containing fewer or more than four items to define the levels of trust.** However, the first element must have both the minDiversity and minLength parameters set to 0.
+This means that the first element should always represent a "too weak" option.

 ### Result